Thursday, January 29, 2026

 The case was one of several to emerge from a sweeping 2015 probe by the US Justice Department. ©AFP

 New York (AFP) – The US government has moved to drop its case against a former Fox broadcasting executive involved in the FIFA corruption scandal that plunged the world’s footballing body into crisis.
 Prosecutors told the Supreme Court on Tuesday they wanted to end their fight to preserve the convictions of Hernan Lopez and Argentine sports marketing firm Full Play.
-Both were found guilty in March 2023 of paying bribes to secure lucrative television rights to international football officials.
+Both were found guilty in March 2023 of wire fraud and money laundering conspiracies related to bribes to secure lucrative television rights to international football officials.
 The convictions were overturned on appeal months later, before being reinstated this July.

 The case was one of several to emerge from a sweeping 2015 corruption probe by the US Department of Justice (DOJ), which ultimately led to the downfall of then-FIFA president Sepp Blatter.
 In a filing to the Supreme Court, which Lopez had asked to review his conviction, prosecutors said that dismissal of the case is “in the interests of justice,” without giving further details.
 They asked the case be returned to a lower court for its formal dismissal.